 If group(node(u), c) contains at least two strings, then there is an edge labeled cv leading to a branching node node(ucv) where v is the longest common prefix of all strings in group(node(u), c).
+This includes that v may be equal to ε .
 The child node(ucv) has the set of remaining suffixes $R(node(ucv)) = \{w \mid vw \in group(node(u), c)\}$.

-The WOTD algorithm starts by evaluating the root from the set of all suffixes of s\$.
+The WOTD algorithm starts by evaluating the root from the set of all suffixes of s.
 All internal nodes are evaluated recursively in a top-down strategy.

-Example 7.4 Consider the input string s\$:= abab\$.
+Example 7.5 Consider the input string s := abab.
 The WOTD algorithm works as follows.

-At first, the root is evaluated from the set of all non-empty suffixes of the string s\$, see the first five columns in Figure 7.3 The algorithm recognizes three groups of suffixes: the \$-group, the a-group, and the b-group.
+At first, the root is evaluated from the set of all non-empty suffixes of the string s, see the first five columns in Figure 7.3 The algorithm recognizes three groups of suffixes: the \$-group, the a-group, and the b-group.